Jakelamers64/Under-5-Nearest-Health-Center/paper.md

     \label{fig:High_resoltion}
 \end{figure}

-**Table 1: Insights on Chiefdoms and Health Center Distances**

-In Fig.\ref{avg-dist} Table 1 presents valuable insights into the average distances from different chiefdoms to health centers.
-Notably, Neya emerges with the longest average distance, spanning approximately 4.96 kilometers.
+In \ref{tab:results_table} Notably, Neya emerges with the longest average distance, spanning approximately 4.96 kilometers.
 The order of the top 5 chiefdoms with the longest average distances to health centers is as follows: Neya, Tambakha, Dodo, Banta Mokele, and Mongo.
 This ranking provides a clear understanding of the geographic distribution of healthcare accessibility, highlighting areas where populations face greater challenges in reaching health facilities.

+The visualization reveals a spatial pattern, with a higher density of chiefdoms experiencing longer distances situated in the northern region.
+This geographical insight offers a visual representation of disparities in healthcare accessibility, guiding further exploration and intervention strategies in regions with pronounced challenges.

 <!--
 **Figure 2: Population Geolocation in Neya District**